choochootrain/99-haskell-problems/README.md

 57. Binary search trees (dictionaries).
 Use the predicate add/3, developed in chapter 4 of the course, to write a predicate to construct a binary search tree from a list of integer numbers.
 58. Generate-and-test paradigm.
 Apply the generate-and-test paradigm to construct all symmetric, completely balanced binary trees with a given number of nodes.
 59. Construct height-balanced binary trees.
 In a height-balanced binary tree, the following property holds for every node: The height of its left subtree and the height of its right subtree are almost equal, which means their difference is not greater than one.
+60. Construct height-balanced binary trees with a given number of nodes.
+Consider a height-balanced binary tree of height H. What is the maximum number of nodes it can contain?